ocochard/netbenches/Xeon_E5-2650-8Cores-Chelsio_T540-CR/forwarding-fastforwarding.4nxq10g/results/fbsd10.2/README.md

   - ntxq10g and nrxq10g = 4 (and not the default value of ncpu=8)
   - Traffic load at 10Mpps

-Same performance (at 95% confidence) with D5330 and fastforwarding mode:
+About 130% performance improvement between forwarding and fastforwarding mode:

 ```
 x pps.forwarding